MiraYuan/Community_CON/2022springcc.md

 link your R studio to your App.
 Then you can successfully create a Twitter API App.
 Once you created, you can get the keys and tokens for this App.
-They are important and private, make sure to copy them and do not tell others.
-If you lose them, you can also find them afterwards in the developer portal and you can also regenerate the keys.
+They are important and private, make sure to copy them and do not share them to the public.
+If you lose them or have to share them(like what I did in this guide), you can find them afterwards in the developer portal or you can also regenerate the tokens.
 The keys and tokens we need for the setup in R are the consumer(API) key, consumer(API) secret, access token and access secret.